bifromqio/bifromq/.github/ISSUE_TEMPLATE/bug_report.md

   version.
 Please try to reproduce the issue with the latest version)
 - Detailed deployment configuration **without custom plugins**
 - Hardware specifications, OS and Networking setup
-- Any publicly available test tools or programs used to reproduce the issue
+- Any publicly available test tools or commands (e.g., `eMQTT-Bench`, `Mosquitto_pub/sub`, `HiveMQ mqtt cli`) used to reproduce the issue
-- Step-by-step instructions to replicate the problem
+- OR source code of a custom reproduction program.
+The source code must be complete, directly compilable, and executable.
+Issues with incomplete reproduction source code will not be accepted.

 OR